-Gabby twisted round.
-A brief shadow of a smile passed across her lips.
+Gabby twisted ‘round, a brief shadow of a smile passing across her lips.
 ‘Fleur’s in her room at the chateau.’
 She chose another pebble and threw it into the middle of the current.

 I know that smile.
 A younger version of me wore it when he saw the other children with their parents.

 Harry watched the fish scatter from the ripples.
 ‘Lonely?’